Shad152/Git_Starters/README.md

 7. `commit` -> Commit is particular version of a project.
 It captures a snapshot of the project's staged changes and create a version out of it.

 8. `git commit` -> git commit is used to create a snapshot of the staged changes along a timeline of a Git projects history.

+9. `git log` -> list downs all the commits of the repository.

+10. `git restore` -> The "restore" command helps to unstage or even discard uncommitted local changes.
+On the one hand, the command can be used to undo the effects of git add and unstage changes you have previously added to the Staging Area.